amndongozi/amndongozi/README.md

 # 👋 Hi there!
 I'm Amelie Ndongozi

 🌱 **From Lab Coats to Code**
-With a Master’s in Business Analytics from *Goizueta Business School at Emory University* and a Food Science degree from *Colorado State University*, I’ve transitioned from the lab to data science — and I couldn’t be more excited.
+With a Master’s in Business Analytics from *Goizueta Business School at Emory University* and a Nutrition Sciences degree from *Colorado State University*, I’ve transitioned from the lab to data science — and I couldn’t be more excited.
 Now, I get to analyze two of the best things in the world: **food and data**.

 💼 **Professional Experience**
 I bring 4 years of experience in food industry research and quality assurance.
 During my master’s program, I applied these skills to real-world data projects — ranging from investment forecasting and building a Molson Coors recommender system to customer churn analysis.
 I've worked with messy datasets and stakeholders to turn complexity into clarity.